Accounting model of the Confederation (NAM)

-1. The performance approach shows the expenses (decline in value) and revenue (increase in value) generated within the scope of task performance.
-It forms the basis not only for budgeting (credit view) and financial reporting, but also for administrative and operational management.
-Values are allocated to the period in which they are created or consumed (accrual accounting and budgeting).
+1. The performance approach shows the expenses (decline in value) and revenue (increase in value) generated during task performance.
+Values are allocated to the period in which they are created or consumed (accrual accounting).
 In the statement of financial performance, the expenses of a given accounting year are set against the revenue generated in the same period.
 Their balance shows the surplus or deficit for the year.

 To promote efficiency, the statement of financial performance is supplemented by cost accounting at the level of the administrative units.
 Consistently decentralized credit responsibility and internal federal service charging promote a sense of cost awareness and the economical use of funds.